 - 1 tsp balsamic vinegar

-- Meanwhile, mix the pots of humus together in a bowl, season and add a touch of lemon juice then mix well.
+- Meanwhile, mix the houmous in a bowl, season and add a touch of lemon juice, then mix well.

-- Take the tomatoes out of the oven and spoon them into a bowl and allow to cool then add the balsamic vinegar and mash with a fork.
+- Take the tomatoes out of the oven and spoon them into a bowl and allow them to cool.
+Then add the balsamic vinegar and mash with a fork.

 - When cool, mix the tomatoes into the humus and re-season.
-Let your guests help themselves to the toast and dip.
+Let your guests help themselves with the toast and dip.

 Add ingredients from Vickery TV straight to your favourite online supermarket